-We suggest getting a taste of what the local wildlife has to offer with their zingy Catch of the Day Fish Tacos.
+We suggest getting a taste of what the local wildlife offers with their zingy Catch of the Day Fish Tacos.

 After you’re sufficiently fueled up, burn some of those calories on the Kiahuna Golf Club.
 Considered a challenging course, it is decorated with ancient remnants of an authentic Hawaiian village by architect Robert Trent Jones Jr.

-This is also a great opportunity to see some wildlife such as the endangered Nene, the state bird of Hawaii.
+This is also a great opportunity to see wildlife such as the endangered Nene, the State Bird of Hawaii.

-Adorned in tiki torches, this local hotspot is appreciated for its quick and friendly service in a quiet and relaxing environment.
+Adorned in tiki torches, Keoki’s Paradise is a local hotspot appreciated for its quick and friendly service in a quiet and relaxing environment.
 The restaurant has live music, and customers particularly enjoy the superb desserts on offer, such as the Papalani Sorbetto.

 If you’re looking for dinner and a show or just want an authentic cultural Hawaiian experience, witness the ʻAuliʻi Lūʻau, the only oceanfront luau in Kauai.

-This trendy food-truck setup serves all the typical staples of a coffee shop with its own personal flair.
+Rainbeau Jo’s is a trendy food truck setup that serves all the typical staples of a coffee shop with its own personal flair.
 Consider getting a jalapeno cheddar bagel with a Jimmy Pesto schmear.
-Add a Funky Monkey espresso infused granita for the perfect morning pick-me-up.
+After that, add a Funky Monkey espresso-infused granita for the perfect morning pick-me-up.

-You’ve never truly experienced Kauai until you see it from above.
-Jack Harter Helicopters provides you with a jaw-dropping experience.
-Hovering over some of the most iconic locations in Kauai, including waterfalls, canyons, sea cliffs, beaches, and more.
+To fully appreciate the splendour of Kauai, go on a helicopter tour and see it from the air.
+You will soar over the beautiful Na Pali coast, the unique terrain from the waterfalls at Mt.
+Waialeale to the dry-red Waimea Canyon and the emerald-green peaks of Na Pali.
+Jack Harter Helicopters provides you with a jaw-dropping experience hovering over some of the most iconic locations in Kauai, including waterfalls, canyons, sea cliffs, beaches, and more.
 This was truly one of the best experiences of my life.
-Absolutely memorable.
+Memorable.

 Take a break from the blissful outdoors and step back in time when you enter the Kauai Museum.
 You won’t get a more cohesive and in-depth look into the cultural history of Kauai than in this building.
 Its extensive collection includes textiles, works of art, photographs, and other cultural artifacts that tell the story of the people of Kaua’i and Ni’ihau.